To ensure your vote is counted in the 2026 General Election on November 3, 2026 follow these steps:

 This form must be turned into your local County Auditor.
 Find the address of your County Auditor here.

 In order to qualify to register, you must be: a U.S. citizen, an Iowa resident, at least 17 years old.
 A person may vote if they will be 18 years old on or before election day.
-In the case of primary elections, a person may vote if they will be 18 years old on or before the corresponding general election.

 2. Request an Absentee Ballot